guan-jing-ren/dao-de-jing/chapter-02.md

 - They work within many methodologies without imposing
 They write code that can be thrown away
 They prototype before knowing
   - If there's any recurring theme to any development methodology, it is prototype, prototype, prototype.
 Continuous Integration?
 Prototype.
 Agile?
 Prototype.
 Iterative Waterfall?
 Prototype.

   - This is why effective developers remain effective regardless of the fad that management is trying to push.
 They always try different things out (a form of testing) to make sure they understand the problem.
+They don't presume to know how to solve the problem and try to fit the problem around it.
 ```
 They succeed but do not dwell on success
 It is because they do not dwell on success